 The Washington State Department of Health has determined that twelve community water systems in North Whatcom County were out of compliance with Drinking Water standards because their ground water supplies exceed the maximum contaminant limits (MCL) for nitrate and/or ethylene dibromide (EDB’s).

 To assist these community water associations, Public Utility District No. 1 commissioned a two-part North Whatcom County Regional Source Feasibility Study which was funded by the Department of Health.
 Part 1 of the Feasibility Study is now complete.
-Click to view or download the study and maps.
+Click hereto view or download the study.

 Pictured above, spring flow on the Nooksack River.